Unemployment

 Thus, these countries increase the natural rate of unemployment with their own laws.
 The natural remedy is to change the laws so that economic output is maximized.
 This would include making unemployment benefits less generous and making it easier to fire unproductive workers.

 Another method that can reduce the natural rate of unemployment is to reduce or eliminate excessive licensing requirements, and by restricting educational requirements to what is needed to do the job effectively.
-In the United States, for instance, many professions that don't require a lot of training, such as cutting hair, seek to establish a minimum training and licensing requirements, to raise the barriers of entry to the profession, to lessen potential competition.
+In the United States, for instance, many professions that don't require much training, such as cutting hair, seek to establish a minimum training and licensing requirements, to raise the barriers of entry to the profession, to lessen potential competition.
 Likewise, colleges and other schools often require the study of general subjects with little value for the student's major, thus lengthening the time students stay in school, which makes them less productive overall, since they work less over their lifetime.

 Structural unemployment exists because there is a mismatch between the skills that jobseekers have and the skills that employers are seeking.
-By reducing educational requirements to those required for proficiency in the profession, the amount of time to acquire these skills is reduced.
+By reducing educational requirements to those required for proficiency in the profession, the time to acquire these skills is reduced.
 This allows jobseekers to retrain at a minimum cost in time and money, which reduces structural unemployment, a major component of the natural rate of unemployment.

 Another way to reduce the natural rate of unemployment is to increase competition among businesses.
 Monopolies and oligopolies produce less output, to limit supply and increase prices.
 This also means that these firms employ fewer people than would otherwise be the case in a more competitive environment.
 Additionally, higher prices reduce aggregate demand, which also increases the natural rate of unemployment.